neissacodes/30-Days-Of-Code/README.md

   D3
   ~ Learned scale,  min and max, domain, range, padding, translate, and transform ~ Learned Big O on Udemy: O(1), O(n), O(a*b), O(n^2)

+  Day 14
+  Data Structures
+  ~ Started Data Structures and Arrays on Udemy in "Master the Coding Interview" ~ Reviewed SQL commands like view, backup and recovery